build-on-aws/content/foundational/understanding-integration-patterns-in-event-driven-architecture/index.md

 ## Coupling

 Chaining events in an event-driven architecture helps separate and isolate the different components inside a process because each component is only interested in which events they receive or emit and not on the internal implementations of other components.
-Isolating components is important because it reduces the effect of "coupling".
+Isolating components is important because it reduces the effect of "coupling."
 By coupling, we intend the effect of one connected system over the other.
 For example, if one system is slower than usual, or the data model of one system is updated, that is the effect on the other system?

 Coupling isn’t binary or unidimensional, and can derive from different types of dependencies.
 For example, there can be coupling  because of the different technologies used across two connected system (for example, Java Vs .NET), their location (can they see and reach each other?
 With how much latency?), data formats (that’s why standards such as XML and JSON are important when integrating different systems), or performance impacts (consider what happens if one of the two systems slows down or stops).